jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Treatment of transaction under section EX 63 or EX 67 (14B) For the purposes of subsection (7), if the person is treated as disposing of or acquiring an attributing interest in an income year under section EX 63(5) or EX 67, the disposal or acquisition is ignored.
-Treatment of attributing interests subject to returning share transfer (14C) If an attributing interest in a FIF is an original share subject to a returning share transfer, for the purposes of a person using the fair dividend rate annual method to calculate FIF income, the attributing interest is treated as held by the share supplier.
+Treatment of attributing interests subject to returning share transfer (14C) For a person using the fair dividend rate annual method to calculate FIF income for an attributing interest in a FIF that is an original share subject to a returning share transfer, the attributing interest is treated as being held by the share supplier, except if—
+  (a) the share user is related to the share supplier:
+  (b) the returning share transfer is or is part of a structured arrangement.
 Meaning of shareholding
 (15) In this section, shareholding means the number of shares or units in an attributing interest.